saint-james-fr/theshuffleproject/README.md

 - 🎵 **Artist-Agnostic**: Configure for any music artist
 - 🔀 **Shuffle Experience**: Random track discovery with infinite playback
 - 📊 **Comprehensive Scraping**: YouTube videos and Discogs integration
+- 🧠 **Smart Clustering**: AI-powered duplicate detection using TF-IDF and similarity algorithms
 - 🐳 **Docker Support**: Easy deployment with environment-based builds
 - 🎨 **Customizable**: Per-artist branding and configuration
 - 📱 **Responsive**: Works on desktop and mobile